Our legislation

 - The Commissioner will not make findings of civil or criminal wrongdoing;

-- The Commissioner will not make findings on the cause of death of a defence member;
+- The Commissioner will not make findings on the cause of death of a veteran;

 - The Commissioner will not inquire into a single exercise of power or a single performance of a function or duty;